Technical Resources

 These are all cloud-based and provide ways to store, transform, and analyze date.
 Some organizations may want to choose to use one of these instead of arranging for an individually chosen set of tools.

-They are all from the USA, and all commercial โ€“ even if there may be open source products included, these are sold as some level of managed service.
+They are all commercial โ€“ even if there may be open source products included, these are sold as some level of managed service.

 • Teradata VantageCloud